 It seems on first glance that weak learnability is a weaker concept than learnability.
 In fact, this was conjectured to be the case for many years.
-However, it turns out to be false.
+However, it turns out to be false, as it is possible to "boost" a weak learner (note that one could also simply simulate a weak learner several times on some distribution and take the majority or best answer.
+This would provide increased confidence, but would not reduce error).